Pipeline and Hazardous Materials Safety Administration (PHMSA), DOT.

 H. Multi-Year Registrations

 PHMSA allows a person to register for up to three years in one registration statement (49 CFR 107.612(c)).
 As discussed in the NPRM, PHMSA has received approximately 2,100 advance registrations for the 2010-2011 registration year from other-than-small businesses that have paid the fee previously established for those years.
 Approximately 1,250 also included advance registrations for the 2011-2012 registration year.
-PHMSA applies fees according to the fee structure ultimately established by regulation for the registration year rather than according to the fee set at the time of payment.
+PHMSA applies fees according to the fee structure ultimately established by regulation for the Start Printed Page 15618registration year rather than according to the fee set at the time of payment.
 Thus, when PHMSA adopts an increase in registration fees, additional payments are required for registrations paid in advance at the lower levels in effect at the time of payment.

 NPGA recommends that PHMSA clarify that any business that has paid a multi-year registration fee prior to the effective date of this final rule should be deemed as having registered with the agency and not be subject to any form of violation related to non-registration as a result of the difference in the fee structure between the time of the original registration and this final rule.
 NACD also recommends that any difference between the new fee and prepaid fees should be assessed in the first subsequent registration year for which the fee has yet to be paid.